patlillis/neskimo/NOTES.md

 #### Zero page,X: `$c0,X`

 Similar to zero page addressing, but the value of the `X` register is added to the address.
+Note that the target address will wrap around to always be in the zero page.
 For example:

 ```
 LDX #$01  ;Load the value $01 into register X